> The Watersons > Songs > Three Day Millionaire

 Watch me gettin paralysed

-To show the younger buggers who’s a man
+To show the other buggers who’s a man!

 I’ll get married, have a nipper